BlaqueDevs/se-assignment-day-4-software-project-management-LJNanonymous/README.md

 ## 8. What are the core issues that your software aims to address?
 Why are these problems significant to your target audience?
 People find it hard to link a professional for a given task; following a workload, my app helps bridge that gap in the education sector.
-By addressing these issues, your app improves the efficiency of finding and managing professional services, which is crucial for maintaining productivity- private ideas won't explain more.
+By addressing these issues, your app improves the efficiency of finding and managing professional services, which is crucial for maintaining productivity- Will need PLP HELP ON THIS PLEASE.

 ## 9. How can clearly defining the problem help in developing a more effective software solution?